PE5E/ELO_foosball_Cpp/README.md

 CMake 3.10

 The program is based on wxWidgets for the UI.
 So before building it, make sure wxWidgets is installed.
 Linux is tested.
 Windows untested, but should work also.
+The program is made for a small screen (800 x 480).
+Bigger screen can also be used, but might need some work to get a better view.